 In line with this, the Expo venue will be designed to be super-smart, incorporating the idea of Society 5.0.
-The venue is also positioned as a test field for future society in which new technologies, services and systems are introduced for implementation in daily life, thereby presenting a model of future social infrastructure.
+The venue is also positioned as a test field for future society in which new technologies, services and systems are introduced for implementation in daily life.